Jaredk3nt/roldnd/World/classes.md

   - Gain a robotic companion

     - **Drone**: You can control a *drone* up to 100 feet away.

-The drone has 2 + your level HP and an AC of 10.
-It can attack targets up to 10ft away, roll 1d4 for damage (increases to 1d6 at lv.3, 1d8 at lv.5, 2d8 at lv.10, 3d8 at lv15)
+      - The drone has 2 + your level HP and an AC of 10.
+      - It can attack targets up to 10ft away, roll 1d6 for damage (increases to 1d8 at lv.5, 2d8 at lv.10, 3d8 at lv15)
+      - The drone has a movement of 50 feet
+      - You can repair the drone during a short rest as your action

+    - **Swarm**: You can control a swarm of small bots up to 50 ft away.

+      - The swarm has a movement of 25 feet but can not cover difficult terrain
+      - They attach to a target for 3 turns dealing 1d4 of damage each turn (increases to 1d6 at lv.3, 1d8 at lv.7, 2d8 at lv.12)
+      - At Lv.
+15 you gain the ability to control 2 independent swarms

     - > WIP